graze/blog/_authors/will-pillar.md

 github: wpillar
 ---

-Will is a Lead PHP Developer at graze.
-You can follow him on <a href="https://twitter.com/willpillar">Twitter</a>
+Will was formerly a Lead PHP Developer at graze.